iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

 * Dimitry's class from UW.
 * [This](https://web.stanford.edu/~boyd/papers/pdf/prox_algs.pdf) survey paper from Stanford, it also contains more practical information about the prox operator.
 * \<First Order Methods for Optimizations\> by Beck.
-This book has more details summarizations on the properties of proximal gradient.
+This book has detailed summarizations for the properties of proximal gradient.

 ---
 ### **As a Operators**